#FaithsAgainstDomesticAbuse Awareness Campaign

 We intend to highlight the issue of domestic abuse among faith communities.

-We will be releasing a short campaign video to raise awareness that features a number of faith and community representatives and leaders.
+We have released a short campaign video to raise awareness that features a number of faith and community representatives and leaders.

 Domestic abuse is present in all areas of society, including within faith communities.
 We believe it is essential that we, as all-faith-and-none communities, continue to help victims and highlight the support networks available.